InertialObserver/fo_shizzle2/README.md

 Retrieve the included Gemfile and Run the following command

 bundle install
-Usage

-To use the app run
+To use the app run:

 ruby app.rb